-Many of these may be caused by other health problems.
-But it’s important to see your
+Many of these symptoms may be caused by other health problems.
+So it’s important to

-healthcare provider if you have these symptoms.
-Only a healthcare provider can tell
+see your healthcare provider if you have these symptoms.
+Your provider will do exams

 How is ampullary cancer diagnosed?

-Jaundice is the most common symptom of this cancer, and it’s often what leads people
+Jaundice is the most common symptom of this cancer.
+It’s often what leads people to

-to see a healthcare provider.
-Your provider will ask you about your health history,
+see a healthcare provider.
+Your provider will ask you about your health history, symptoms,

-symptoms, risk factors, and family history of disease.
-He or she will do a physical
+risk factors, and family history of disease.
+They will do a physical exam.

 You may also have one or more of these tests: